ricosolana/uAssetRipper/README.md

 The source code is provided as is, you can look at it, I am not responsible for anything that happens to your system while using it.

 Some `.asset` files might not be read correctly since different versions of Unity and different `.asset` formats might not be compatible with this tool.
 Use it at your own will.

+The executable binary fixes most of the issue above.
+The reason for this is because I hate Python and decided to rewrite this project in c++.
+I looked through an .asset file in Unity and saw some patterns between vertex formats and stuff, which makes the cpp version better.

 ## Samples